chainguard-dev/edu/content/chainguard/chainguard-images/videos/node-images.md

 So first thing you do is change to the root user so I can install software.

-So the Chainguard images typically do not run as root by default.
+So the Chainguard Images typically do not run as root by default.

 And then I'm going to use APK add to install our software.